-Trains from Amsterdam to Essen cover the 110 miles (177 km) long journey taking on average 3 h 9 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+Trains from Amsterdam to Essen cover the 110 miles (177 km) long trip taking on average 2 h 20 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
 Normally, there are 5 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £17, but the average price of train tickets is £17.
+You can get the cheapest train tickets for this trip for as low as £17, but the average price of train tickets is £36.
 Travellers depart most frequently from Amsterdam Centraal and arrive in Essen Hbf.

 Deutsche Bahn (DB) is Germany’s main operator of train services and makes on average about 40, 000 domestic and international journeys per day.
 Deutsche Bahn’s fleet of trains includes the high-speed ICE (Intercity Express) as well as the IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn), which differ in terms of comfort and the time needed to travel.
 For example, while toilets are standard amenities, services like onboard restaurants or free WiFi are only available on certain train types and routes.
 Deutsche Bahn is well-known for its wide range of fares like Super Saver, Saver, and Flexible and discount cards like the Bahncard 25, 50 and 100, which you can also use for your Amsterdam to Essen train.

-Return travel from Germany to Netherlands is: Partially open.
+Return travel from Germany to Netherlands is: Fully open.

-Entry into Netherlands is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Germany

 Requirements for reentering: